vexxuh/Ve/README.md

 # Ve
-A faster and more efficent replacement for docker
+A faster and more efficent replacement for Kubernetes